jengalas/bwaf-bbw/_programs/leadership-awards-gala.md

       * Invitation to one Friends evening event.

-      * Listed as a supporter for one year on all printed and digital materials for the Industry Leaders Roundtable program and Emerging Leaders.
+      * Listed as a supporter for one year on all printed and digital materials for the Industry Leaders Roundtable programs and Emerging Leaders.

       * Logo on BWAF website, in the evening’s program and on digital event materials.